mistydemeo/tigerbrew/share/doc/homebrew/External-Commands.md

 ### brew-cask

->Install .app and other "Drag to install" packages from Homebrew.
+>Install .app and other "Drag to install" packages from Tigerbrew.
 >
 > https://github.com/caskroom/homebrew-cask
 >